 If you meditate or use formal relaxation techniques, now is the time to use them.
 If not, take deep breaths, close your eyes and visualize yourself passing the test and walking out with your permit in hand.

 Getting your learner’s permit gives you the freedom to drive and practice your skills.
 The state has a vested interest in making sure its new drivers have the knowledge they need to be safe behind the wheel, and the testing process is designed for that purpose.
-From knowing what to expect to practicing the questions and answers, the right preparation can help you get that coveted permit and get behind the wheel.
+From knowing what to expect to practice the questions and answers, the right preparation can help you get that coveted permit and get behind the wheel.